-Female German Shepherds have several excellent characteristics, but placing two together can often result in misbehavior and fighting.
+Female German Shepherds have several excellent characteristics, but placing two together often results in misbehavior and fighting.
 However, you can prevent this with socialization, training, and early intervention.

-Read on to discover why female German Shepherds may have difficulty getting along and what you can do about it, especially if your heart is set on another female GSD.
+Read on to discover why female German Shepherds may have difficulty getting along and what you can do about it, especially if you have your heart set on another female GSD.

 It can be surprising to hear about female-to-female aggression when female German Shepherds have such calm, gentle mannerisms and are very friendly towards their families and others.

-However, any breed of dog, male or female, can show aggression.
+However, any dog breed, male or female, can show aggression.
 So why do female German Shepherds have such difficulty having another female around?

 Female aggression can also develop later in life.
-If you bring home two female puppies, they may get along at first and then develop aggressive behavior toward one another later.
+If you bring home two female puppies, they may get along at first but then become aggressive toward one another.

 Here are a few things that can trigger aggressive behavior in females:

-- Who gets to first greet the owner or someone else.
+• Whoever gets first to greet the owner or someone else.

 Females closer in age can have even more problems with aggression than females of different ages.
 This is because they are similar in rank to each other.
 A female dog naturally wants to be the only dominant female of the “pack.”

-If another female dog is present of similar age, it can create more issues than if the other female dog were much younger.
+If another female dog of similar age is present, it can create more issues than if the other female dog were much younger.
 However, older females can still show hostility towards younger ones, so you must be careful.

 The best thing to do when you have two female German Shepherds who will not get along is to contact a canine behaviorist to resolve the problem.